 Why should I be fitted by an audiologist?

-As an Audiologist we take the whole health into consideration along your hearing healthcare.
+As audiologists, we take the whole health into consideration along your hearing healthcare.
 We want to know your health history, your medication, what makes you happy so we can help you sustain your lifestyle.
 We want to have a baseline when your hearing is good and help you conserve your good hearing with hearing protection.
 But also be there if there is a change in your hearing and make sure you receive the best help possible and quickly as possible.
 We want to be able to educate you and help you learn about what can be damaging to your hearing because once it is lost it can almost never be regained.
 We want you to have better brain health, better communication with your loved ones and wonderful connections with new people and situations.

 What is the best hearing aid on the market today?